zkFold/zkfold-cardano/e2e-test/README.md

 ### Symbolic balancing

+Symbolic balancing refers to estimating the cost of executing `plonkVerifierTx` validator.
+The implemented example can easily be generalized.

 Instructions:  Create local testnet (follow instruction in section *Plonk* above).
 Then, from directory `e2e-test`, execute the following shell commands.

 0. Create Alice's wallet and fund it: